Organisation objects and commands

 Not currently supportedNot currently supportedNoWe do not currently support role statuses.
 Attempts to add or remove this value, or the inclusion of it in an org:create command, will result in an error.

-statusNo additional statuses currently supportedNo additional statuses currently supportedNoWe do not currently support any org statuses other than “ok”.
+statusNo additional client statuses currently supportedNo additional client statuses currently supportedNoWe do not currently support any client org statuses.

 contactNot currently supportedNot currently supportedNoContacts are not currently supported.
 Attempts to add them may not error, but no data submitted for this data point will be saved.